-- Students explore the Physical Activity and Sedentary Behaviour Guidelines and undertake case study analysis in relation to the guidelines - Students perform complex movement and manipulative skills proficiently and evaluate individual and group tactics, and movement patterns - Maintain regular participation in moderate to vigorous physical activity and analyse and evaluate their level of involvement in physical activity - They assume responsibility for conduct of aspects of a sporting competition in which roles are shared and display appropriate sporting behaviour - Students participate in a Frist Aid unit, aimed at preserving life, preventing harm and promoting recovery
+- Students explore Road safety and the associated risks with unlawful and unsafe behaviours, while using motor vehicles, bikes and e-scooters. - Students study the risks of drugs, alcohol and vaping, including the short- and long-term effects on the body. - Students perform complex movement and manipulative skills proficiently and evaluate individual and group tactics, and movement patterns - Maintain regular participation in moderate to vigorous physical activity and analyse and evaluate their level of involvement in physical activity - They assume responsibility for conduct of aspects of a sporting competition in which roles are shared and display appropriate sporting behaviour - Students participate in a Frist Aid unit, aimed at preserving life, preventing harm and promoting recovery

+- Lacrosse

-- Basketball & Netball
+- Futsal

-- Soccer
+- Athletics

 - Badminton

 - European Handball

 - Ultimate Frisbee

 - Touch Rugby

 - Lifestyle, leisure and recreation

 - Hockey

 - Fundamental Movement skills